eljefeasu/database_optimizations/README.md

 Given an existing application which generates a report from a large data set, improve the efficiency of the report using database optimization methods.

-## Objectives

-After completing this assignment, you should...

-* Understand the downsides of loops within loops in Rails.
-* Understand the benefits and appropriate use of indices on database tables.
-* Understand the downside of indices.
-* Be able to measure the runtime of various webapp functions.
-* Be able to query the database more efficiently.
-* Be able to implement database indices.

 ## Deliverables

 * **An estimate.**  After you read through this assignment (but before you start coding), write down a number of hours that you expect each part to take (1-3).
 Record your hours as you go.